BrannonKLuong/dropshop_ML_overlay/README.md

 ```
     while video_cap.isOpened():
         t += 1 #Increment the time
         '''Open the video frames and play it'''
         ret, frame = video_cap.read()

-        # frame = cv2.resize(frame, (1280, 1024))

         if not ret:
             print("Video ended")
             break
         if t > 0:
-            print(t)
-            '''Droplets on screen is to get how many droplets should be on screen at any given time t.
-            Result holds the model's detections.
-Found set is used to be compared to all the droplets to see if there's a mising one.
-Numbers detected operates similarly
-            Labels is to generate the strings/text for the bounding boxes of the detections
-            '''
             droplets_on_screen = get_droplets_on_screen(t, droplets_on_screen, all_droplets, course)
 ```
 3.